tpetmanson/suffixlemmatizer/README.md

 ##Suffix lemmatizer

-THIS LIBRARY IS DEPRECATED AND REPLACED BY ....
-TODO INSERT LINK HERE ...
+THIS LIBRARY IS DEPRECATED AND REPLACED BY https://github.com/estnltk/suffix-lemmatizer

 This library/program is a statistical lemmatizer learning most probable inflected word form -> lemmatized word form suffix replacements.